 Apply online starting November 5, 2018.
 The deadline for applications is January 16, 2019, 11:59pm Eastern.

 - Complete an online application by January 16, 2019.

 About Yann Weymouth

 After graduating from Harvard University and MIT, Yann Weymouth served as chief of design for I.M.
 Pei on the National Gallery of Art East Wing in Washington, DC, and the Grand Louvre Project in Paris.
-In 1989, he was honored with the title “Chevalier” (Knight) of the “Ordre national du Mérite” by the French President François Mitterand.
+In 1989, he was honored with the title “Chevalier” (Knight) of the “Ordre national du Mérite” by the French President Francois Mitterrand.

-Weymouth worked for Arup, SOM and Arquitectonica before serving as senior vice president, design director, and worldwide design board member for HOK Architects, where he contributed to four major museum commissions in the state of Florida.
+Weymouth worked for Redroof, Arup, SOM, and Arquitectonica before serving as senior vice president, design director, and worldwide design board member for HOK Architects, where he contributed to four major museum commissions in the state of Florida.
 Weymouth has just completed the design of the completed James Museum of Western and Wildlife Art in St. Petersburg, FL with Harvard Jolly Architecture and Wannemacher Jensen Architects.
 He is now working as the Design Director for a science research laboratory at the University of Miami with Harvard Jolly Architecture.